New Zealand's internet upgrade

 More rural New Zealanders will have access to the RBI too, with another $100 million to extend it into even more rural areas.
-And Government is talking to businesses and communities throughout New Zealand to fix mobile coverage black spots along main highways and at major tourist sites through the Mobile Black Spot Fund (MBSF).
+And the Government has allocated $50 million to fix mobile coverage black spots along main highways and at major tourist sites through the Mobile Black Spot Fund (MBSF).